 Is OneTab open source?

 OneTab does not appear to be publicly open source.
-Its official website, privacy page, and Chrome Web Store listing do not link to a public source repository, so treat the code as unavailable for public review.
+Its official website, Chrome Web Store listing, and Firefox Add-ons page do not link to a public source repository.
+Firefox also lists a custom license.
+So if you want code you can inspect, OneTab is probably not the tool to start with.

-OneTab also says tab URLs are not transmitted to OneTab or others except when you intentionally use "Share as a web page."
-The practical trade-off is that saved tabs live in the browser database.
-OneTab warns that uninstalling the extension deletes stored tabs, and that browser crashes, sudden power loss, or browser database corruption can rarely cause data loss.
+OneTab says tab URLs are not transmitted to OneTab or others except when you intentionally use "Share as a web page."
+The trade-off is durability: saved tabs live in the browser database.
+OneTab warns that uninstalling the extension deletes stored tabs.
+Crashes, sudden power loss, or browser database corruption can rarely cause data loss too.

 Why people still look for OneTab alternatives